-The department encourages off-campus study and internship experiences for both Environmental Studies and Environmental Science majors.
-Courses taken at the Duke Marine Biological Laboratory, the Arava Institute in Israel, the School for Field Studies in Costa Rica, the Ecosystems Center in Woods Hole, or any other departmentally approved off-campus study location may substitute for some or all of the required courses for either major.
+The department encourages off-campus study and internship experiences for Environmental Science and Sustainability majors.
+Courses taken at any departmentally approved off-campus study location (including those below) may substitute for some of the required courses for the major.
 In addition, internships may also be acceptable substitutes for these courses.
-Substitutions must be approved in advance by your Department of Environmental Science advisor.
+Substitutions must be approved, in advance, by a Department advisor.